xmengkinaxis/CPP/System Design Interview Checklist.md

 **Operations:** <br>
 * CRUD (Create/paste/post, Read/get, Update/put, Delete)
-* Others (Search, list)
+* Others (Search, list, store, stream, request)
 * these operations might work on different objects/levels/scopes
 * Registration or authentication

 **Parameters:** <br>
 * user_id/api_dev_key : the API developer key of a registered account. throttle users based on their allocated quota <br>
-* All kinds of information about the file/video/picture/like/dislike/comments/etc, like name, ID, category, title, description, tags, channel, language, privacy <br>
+* All kinds of information about the file/video/picture/like/dislike/comments/etc, like name/title, user/place ID, category, description, latitude, longitude, rating, tags, channel, language, privacy<br>
-* Search Query:  <br>
+* Search Query: category, user_location, radius, name_of_place  <br>
 * maximum Results to Return:  <br>
 * sort(number) Optional sort mode: 0 - latest first, 1 - best matched, 2 - most liked <br>
 * page_token(string) specify a page in the result set that should be returned <br>
 * Timestamp:  <br>

 **Return:** <br>
-(JSON) a list of results matching the search query
+(JSON) a list of results matching the search query <br>
+e.g. This process returns a JSON object that contains a list of all the possible items in the specified category that also fall within the specified radius. <br>
+Each entry has a place name, address, category, rating, and thumbnail.<br>

 # 4. Database Design (Define Data Model and choose Database)